warpdriven/warpdriven-ai-woo/readme.txt

 == Description ==

-WarpDriven GPT Copywrting would help improve your website conversion rate, get more recurring visitors, make longer user sessions and know what your visitors are looking for.
+WarpDriven GPT Copywriting is an application that utilises the capabilities of OpenAI gpt-4 model to help users generate written content such as articles, emails, and more.
+It is a state-of-the-art AI-powered writing assistant that can help users to write faster and more efficiently.

-This plugin would show the visually similar search results on product detail page with a widget on the page bottom and on product list page after you click the search icon on the product image.
+For eCommerce website, it can be used to generate articles for SEO regularly and automatically.
+In v1.2, we added Parallel Writing function which let you submit tasks without experiencing blocking or interruptions.

-By several clicks, you can add the Visual Search function to your website quickly:
+By several clicks, you can add the plugin to your website quickly:

 ### 1. Install the plugin